Glossary

 ComfyUI -- the AI generation backend.
 It runs either locally (your machine, via the Chrome extension) or on Comfy Cloud (managed GPUs).
 See ComfyUI Integration.

-Cookbook -- the library of recipes, both the built-in ones and the ones you save.
+Cookbook -- your project's own collection of recipes, kept alongside the built-in ones the platform ships.
 (Not "strategy library".)

 Draft voice -- the voice a character is set to use by default, marked with a star, that one-press dialogue generation uses for every line.